 As an emerging legal industry, cannabis has created hundreds of thousands of new jobs across the nation.
-For many years the opportunities were few and far between and mostly limited to the West Coast.
-Now, as more states shift toward legalization we are beginning to see higher demand for new jobs throughout the Midwest and the East Coast.
-As companies grow, the demand for skilled professionals has continued to rise.
-As the new 2020 Salary Guide released by Cannabiz Team shows, this demand has already resulted in a more robust market in jobs and opportunities with good salaries, as companies are always actively searching for individuals with the right talents and experience to make their brand successful.
+For many years the career opportunities were few and far between and mostly limited to the West Coast.
+But now, we are beginning to see higher demand for new jobs throughout the Midwest and the East Coast as more states shift toward legalization.

 The most popular entry-level cannabis career is the role of a budtender.
-Typically, budtenders work behind the counter of a cannabis dispensary; as the face of the business, and help guide customers towards the best cannabis options for them.
-This role is suited for product specialists that have a keen eye for top quality products, are sales-oriented, and driven by customer-service.
+Typically, budtenders work behind the counter of a cannabis dispensary; as the face of the business, and help guide customers toward the best cannabis products for their needs.
+This role is suited for cannabis enthusiasts that have a keen eye for top-quality products, are sales-oriented, and are driven by customer service.

 Budtender positions are highly competitive in the workforce, receiving hundreds of resume submissions daily.
 To get an interview you will need to stand out – Here are a few skills that may help you land a budtender role:

 - Complete a Cannabis training certification course to show employers you understand how the industry operates, how cannabis works in the body, and what types of products are available in your market.

 Cannabis Jobs: Delivery Driver ($37,000-$60,000)

 There is a huge demand for cannabis delivery drivers as retailers and brands start to offer delivery services.
 In the cannabis industry drivers can work for the licensed retailer, extractor, or cultivator.
 Which means, there are plenty of sectors for job opportunities.